-Note that in most installations, TZ is set to the correct value by default when the user logs on, via the local /etc/profile file [see profile(4)].
+Note that in most installations, TZ is set by default when the user logs on, to a value in the local /etc/profile file [see profile(4)].

-/lib/cftime - directory that contains the language specific printable files time(2), getenv(3C), putenv(3C), printf(3S), cftime(4), profile(4), timezone(4), environ(5).
+time(2), getenv(3C), profile(4), environ(5).

-The return values for ctime, localtime and gmtime point to static data whose content is overwritten by each call.
+The return values point to static data whose content is overwritten by each call.